CortexForge

 Interfaces were dense, text-heavy, and unforgiving.
 Speed mattered more than comfort.

-These systems worked—but only if the human could keep up.This era showed that reliability alone isn’t enough when people are exhausted or overwhelmed.
+Demonstrated that reliability alone isn’t enough when people are exhausted or overwhelmed.

 2015-2017